reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

 To let the players know when the game is over, you can display text such as "Winner: X" or "Winner: O".
-To do that you'll add a `status` section to the `Board` component.
+To do that you'll add a `status` section to the `Board` Component.
 The status will display the winner if the game is over and if the game is ongoing you'll display which player's turn is next:

 ```js {3-9,13}
 export default function Board() {